-- Students will be asked to sketch graphs of functions based on information given only about the derivatives of these functions. - Students will have to solve a variety of accumulation problems by applying basic integrals and the Fundamental Theorem of Calculus. - Students will regularly be asked to solve problems related to particle motion by applying derivatives, the average rate of change, indefinite and definite integrals.
+- Students will be asked to sketch graphs of functions based on information given only about the derivatives of these functions. - Students will have to solve a variety of accumulation problems by applying basic integrals and the Fundamental Theorem of Calculus. - Students will regularly be asked to solve problems related to particle motion by applying derivatives, the average rate of change, indefinite and definite integrals, and vector-valued functions.